The tow-an-iceberg plan being floated to ease Cape Town drought | Malay Mail

 Another problem is that there is no guarantee that by the time the iceberg is hauled to Cape Town, it will still be able to produce the promised volumes of water.

-Sloane’s plan is to tow the giant iceberg some 150 km further north to South Africa’s St. Helena Bay, where the cold Benguela Current keeps water at around 0 .
+Sloane’s plan is to tow the giant iceberg some 150km further north to South Africa’s St Helena Bay, where the cold Benguela Current keeps water at around zero degrees Celsius.

 ‘The project is crazy’